ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/01_5FWJ_holo/topology/README.md

 ## Overview

-This directory contains the topology and parameter files required to reproduce the **01_5FWJ_holo** molecular dynamics system.
+This directory contains the topology and parameter files required to reproduce the `01_5FWJ_holo` molecular dynamics system.

+The folder label `01_5FWJ_holo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-retained** receptor setup.

-It includes the main topology file, ligand parameter files, protein topology includes, position restraint files, and the local CHARMM36 force-field directory used during MD setup and simulation.
+This directory includes the main topology file, ligand parameter files, protein topology include files, position restraint files, and the local CHARMM36 force-field directory used during MD setup and simulation.

 ---